Dom Mintoff: Social and political troubles in the 1980s

 The Labour Party was confirmed in office in the 1976 elections.
 In 1981, amid allegations of gerrymandering, the Party managed to hold on to a parliamentary majority, even though the opposition Nationalist Party managed an absolute majority of votes.
 A serious political crisis ensued when Nationalist MPs refused to accept the electoral result and also refused to take their seats in parliament for the first years of the legislature.
 Mintoff called this action "perverse" but it was not an uncommon one in any parliamentary democracy with disputed election results.
 He proposed to his parliamentary group that fresh elections be held, but most members of his Parliamentary group rejected his proposal as it was likely that the prior result would be repeated.
 Mintoff stayed on as prime minister until 1984, during which time he suspended the work of the Constitutional Court during discussions with the Opposition to amend the Constitution.
-He resigned as Prime Minister and Party leader aged 68 in 1984 (although he retained his parliamentary seat), opening the way for his deputy prime minister, Karmenu Mifsud Bonnici, to succeed him.
+He resigned as Prime Minister and Party leader aged 68 in 1984 (although he retained his parliamentary seat and substantial influence over the party), opening the way for his deputy prime minister, Karmenu Mifsud Bonnici, to succeed him.

 For the 1981 elections, the opposition Nationalist Party, reinvigorated with a new leader and backed by various Conservative and Christian Democratic parties in Western Europe, looked set for a serious challenge to Mintoff.
 In fact, in that election, the Partit Nazzjonalista managed an absolute majority of votes, but managed only 31 seats to the Malta Labour Party's 34.
 Mintoff said that he would not be ready to govern in such conditions and hinted that he would call for fresh elections within six months.
 However, pressure from party members forced Mintoff to do otherwise: Mintoff eventually accepted the President's invitation to form a government.
 This led to a political crisis whose effects continued through much of the 1980s characterised by mass civil disobedience and protests led by Opposition Leader Eddie Fenech Adami as well as increasing political violence, such as Black Monday.